albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 Nodes can be either sensors, output or hidden

-Connections have input, output, weight, status (enabled/disabled), innov
+Connections have input, output, weight, status (enabled/disabled), innovation number

 #### How are networks encoded in NEAT?